 Officially recognized by the U.S. Secretary of Education as a national accreditation agency, the Commission on Collegiate Nursing Education (CCNE) is an autonomous accrediting agency, contributing to the improvement of the public's health.
 CCNE ensures the quality and integrity of baccalaureate, graduate, and residency programs in nursing.

 CCNE serves the public interest by assessing and identifying programs that engage in effective educational practices.
-As a voluntary, self-regulatory process, CCNE accreditation supports and encourages continuing self-assessment by nursing programs and supports continuing growth and improvement of collegiate professional education and post-baccalaureate nurse residency programs.
+As a voluntary, self-regulatory process, CCNE accreditation supports and encourages continuing self-assessment by nursing programs and supports continuing growth and improvement of collegiate professional education and nurse residency programs.

 - Certification Organizations Issue Statement Supporting CCNE’s Process For Assuring Quality in Nurse Practitioner Programs